No products in the cart.

 Drainage, Capillary Action and How They Are Affected by Rocks

-Drainage is quite important since the roots of many plants do not tolerate soggy soil.
+Drainage is quite important since the roots of many indoor or outdoor plants do not tolerate soggy soil.

 If it retains too much water, the roots will start to rot.
 Drainage holes on the bottom of the pots will pull any excess water that the plant doesn’t need, simply by gravity.